 If concerns still remain following a full intervention programme then the school will request an EHCP assessment by the local authority.

 The Graduated Response is:

-- SEN Concern- A child is identified as requiring some additional intervention to support progress - SEN Support- Class teachers or the SENDCO will discuss a child's needs with a parent and decide what support will be necessary.
-This will then be provided within school.
-We can request additional support for a child from another professional and their advice will be acted upon.
+- SEN Concern- A child is identified as requiring some additional intervention to support progress - SEN Support Class teachers or the SENDCO will discuss a child's needs with a parent and decide what support and adaptations will be necessary to provide within school.
+Further support for a child can be requested from another professional as appropriate and their advice will be acted upon.